-You may qualify for 2-12 weeks PPL depending on your employment classification (e.g., production, salaried).
+You may qualify for 2-12 weeks PPL depending on your employment classification (e.g., production, salaried) and/or disability plan.
 Sedgwick will help you with the application since the time generally runs concurrent with FMLA.
 Reach out to your HRM or visit benefits.geappliances.com.
 Select Benefits Information.
 Scroll to the Other category where Paid Parental Leave is located.

-Add Your Baby to Your Health Plan
+Add Your Baby to Your Health Plan\